RECOMMENDATION

 Radon is produced from a natural breakdown of uranium in soil, rock, and water.
 It enters homes, offices, schools, and other buildings through cracks in floors and walls, construction joints or gaps around service pipes, electrical wires, and sump pits.
 People who breathe in these radioactive particles and or swallow water with high radon levels over long periods of time are susceptible to lung damage and lung cancer.

-Click Here to learn more about Radon & its health risks for your family:
+Learn more about Radon & its health risks for your family.

 When purchasing a home, consider testing your home for radon while getting a home inspection.

-Recommended service providers to test or mitigate: Accurate Inspection LLC, Radon Man LLC.
+Recommended service providers to test or mitigate: Accurate Inspection LLC OR Radon Man LLC.

 What is Asbestos & why do I need to be aware of it?